oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 Holbien clades Arminius in sixteenth-century armour confronting Varus on the battlefield alongside this quote:

 >“*Tandem vipera sibilare desiste* – ‘finally this viper must desist from hissing.’”[^57]

-[^57]: Smith W. Bradford, “Germanic Pagan Antiquity in Lutheran Historical Thought,” *Journal of the Historical Society* 4, no. 3, (2003): 360.

 The image of a snake harkens back to Roman historians who used the term viper to describe Romans and their German sympathizers.
 In this passage, Florus describes the aftermath of the *Varusschlacht* and how the Germani tortured the remaining legionaries: